Social WorkSchool of Social Sciences, Education and Social Work | PhD

 Full time students are often attracted to research degree programmes because they offer an opportunity to pursue in some depth an area of academic interest.

 The part time research degree is an exciting option for professionals or those unable to commit to full time study seeking to extend their knowledge on an issue of professional interest.
 Often part time candidates choose to research an area that is related to their professional interests..

-If you meet the Entry Requirements, the next step is to check whether we can supervise research in your chosen area.
+If you meet the entry requirements, the next step is to check whether we can supervise research in your chosen area.
 We only take PhD students to whom we can offer expert research supervision from one of our academic staff.
-Therefore, your research question needs to engage with the research interests of one of our staff.
+Therefore, your research interests need to align with the research interests of one of our staff.

 a brief CV (1-2 pages maximum)